Using Artificial Intelligence

 When using AI tools:

-- do not use a government email address
+- use a government email address when using AI for work purposes

 - do not enter any sensitive or corporate information to the platforms, such as meeting notes, project information or any information protected by an NDA

-- do not enter any customer information into an AI platform.
+- do not enter customer information into publicly available generative AI platforms

 General risk factors